hakyimlab/gtex-miscellaneous-processing/README.md

 They can be converted to Parquet columnar databases for fast access using `src/v8/ModelTrainingToParquetV8CRI.sh`

-## Geuvadis
+## Geuvadis & 1000G

-`src/geuvadis` contains GEUVADIS data parsing.
+`src/1000G` contains thousand genomes data parsing.
 The outputs are mostly used for predicting expression in GEUVADIS data, and comparing said predictions with GEUVADIS measured expression.
-`src/geuvadis/1000G_geuv_eur_conversion.sh` is another example of parsing a vcf file (1000G in hg38)
+`src/1000G/1000G_hg38_geuv_eur_conversion.sh` is another example of parsing a vcf file (1000G in hg38)

+`src/geuvadis` contains miscellaneous processing and parsing of Geuvadis files, as well as support data files for predicted expression in geuvadis cohort.

 ## Badger-based workflows